imthenachoman/How-To-Secure-A-Linux-Server/README.md

 There are many guides on-line that cover how to configure Gmail as MTA using STARTTLS including a [previous version of this guide](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/tree/cc5edcae1cf846dd250e76b121e721d836481d2f#configure-gmail-as-mta).
 With STARTTLS, an initial **unencrypted** connection is made and then upgraded to an encrypted TLS or SSL connection.
 Instead, with the approach outlined below, an encrypted TLS connection is made from the start.

+Also, as discussed in [issue #29](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/29) and [here](https://blog.dhampir.no/content/exim4-line-length-in-debian-stretch-mail-delivery-failed-returning-message-to-sender), exim4 will fail for messages with long lines.
+We'll fix this in this section too.

 #### Goals

 - `mail` configured to send e-mails from your server using [Gmail](https://mail.google.com/)
+- long line support for exim4

 #### References
 - Thanks to [remyabel](https://github.com/remyabel) for figuring out how to get this to work with TLS as documented in [issue #24](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/24) and [pull request #26](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/pull/26).